JGL/CCIDiploma-SpringSummer2021/README.md

 In addition to the **formal assessment** at the end of **Blocks 1 and 2**, we will be participating in weekly **Experiment/play** workshops.
 We will discuss and work on the weekly exercises in groups of three on Monday afternoons during the **Experiment/play** hour.
 The weekly **Experiment/play** exercises won't be assessed, but will be in your interest to complete.

-The **Experiment/play** exercises will be based on excerpts from Apple's Swift development documentation TBC ADD LINKS HERE.
+The **Experiment/play** exercises will be based on excerpts from Apple's Swift development documentation - specifically the ["Develop in Swift Explorations" and "Develop in Swift Fundamentals" courses](https://www.apple.com/education/higher-education/app-development/).

 This of idea of small technical exercises was inspired by [Caitlin Morris](http://www.caitlinmorris.net/) and her advice: